vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

 26. "O Maitreya!
-Swayambhu and other sages have- spoken of prayaschitta to be of the same degree as the sin (proportionate to), a severe one for a great sin and a light one for a slight sin."
+Swayambhu and other sages havespoken of prayaschitta to be of the same degree as the sin (proportionate to), a severe one for a great sin and a light one for a slight sin."
 </details>